jpt/git-glyph-timelapse/README.md

 - Does not support UFO (could generalize this to support `.glif` as well)
 - Code is a mess!

 Free, without warranty software.
-Not responsible for etc.
+Not responsible for etc.!